Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Tournaments and reconfiguration

-Note that a spanning tree of the complete bipartite graph $K_{a,b+1}$ defines a Minkowski cell $(S_1, \dots, S_a)$ of $a \Delta^b$, where each $S_i$ is given by the neighbors of the vertex $i$.
-Embed the vertices of $K_{a,b+1}$ with vertices $(0,1), (0,2), \dots (0,a)$, $(1,1), (1,2), \dots, (1,b+1)$.
+There is a certain mixed suddivision of $a \Delta_b$ that has a particularly nice combinatorial description.
+For this let $K_{a,b+1}$ denote the (undirected) complete bipartite graph on vertex sets $[a] \sqcup [b+1]$.
+A spanning tree of $K_{a,b+1}$ then defines a Minkowski cell $(S_1, \dots, S_a)$ of $a \Delta^b$, where each $S_i$ is given by the neighbors of the vertex $i = 1,\dots, a$.
+Embed the vertices of $K_{a,b+1}$ in the plane using coordinates $(0,1), (0,2), \dots (0,a)$, $(1,1), (1,2), \dots, (1,b+1)$.
 A spanning tree of $K_{a,b+1}$ is \defi{non-crossing} if its straight line drawing in this embedding does not have crossings.
 The collection of all Minkowski cells that correspond to non-crossing spanning trees of $K_{a,b+1}$ defines a mixed subdivision ${\mathcal T}_b^a$ of $a \Delta^b$ that we call the \defi{staircase subdivision}.
 We refer to \cite{DelRamSan} for more details.

-\begin{prop} For any integers $2 \leq m \leq n$ the complex $\Hom(\tourm, \tourn)$ is homeomorphic to ${\mathcal T}_{n-m}^m$.
-In particular $|\Hom(\tourm,\tourn)|$ is homeomorphic to a ball of dimension $n-m$. \end{prop}
+\begin{prop} For any integers $2 \leq m \leq n$, the complex $\Hom(\tourm, \tourn)$ is homeomorphic to ${\mathcal T}_{n-m}^m$.
+In particular, $|\Hom(\tourm,\tourn)|$ is homeomorphic to a ball of dimension $n-m$. \end{prop}

 \begin{proof} The proof of this statement is implicit in \cite{DocEng} but we spell out the details here.
-Recall that the maximal cells in the subdivision ${\mathcal T}_{n-m}^m$ correspond to noncrossing spanning trees of the bipartite graph $K_{m,n-m+1}$.
-Each spanning tree $T$ corresponds to a mixed cell according to
+Recall that the maximal cells in the subdivision ${\mathcal T}_{n-m}^m$ correspond to noncrossing spanning trees of the bipartite graph $K_{m,n-m+1}$, where as above $K_{m,n-m+1}$ has vertex set $[m] \sqcup [n-m+1]$.
+Each spanning tree $T$ corresponds to a mixed cell given by

-where for all $i = 1, \dots m$, $N(i)$ is the set of vertices adjacent to $i$, and for $S \subset [n]$ we use $\Delta^S$ to denote the simplex determined by vertices in $S$.
+where for all $i = 1, \dots m$, $N(i) = N_{K_{m,n-m+1}}(i)$ is the set of vertices adjacent to $i$, and for $S \subset [n]$ we use $\Delta^S$ to denote the simplex determined by vertices in $S$.

-Since $T$ is noncrossing we have that if $x \in S_i$ and $y \in S_j$ with $i<j$ then $x \leq y$.
-Hence if we define $S(1) = N(1)$, $S(2) = \{x+1:x \in N(2)\}$, \dots, $S(m) = \{x+m-1: x \in N(m)\}$ we get an ordered collection $(S(1), S(2), \dots S(m))$ of subsets of $[n]$ with the property that if $x \in S_i$ and $y \in S_j$ with $i<j$ then $x<y$.
+Since $T$ is noncrossing, we have that if $x \in S_i$ and $y \in S_j$ with $i<j$, then $x \leq y$.
+Hence, if we define $S(1) = N(1)$, $S(2) = \{x+1:x \in N(2)\}$, \dots, $S(m) = \{x+m-1: x \in N(m)\}$ we get an ordered collection $(S(1), S(2), \dots S(m))$ of subsets of $[n]$ with the property that if $x \in S_i$ and $y \in S_j$ with $i<j$ then $x<y$.
 These are precisely the maximal cells (corresponding to multihomomorphisms) in $\Hom(\tourm, \tourn)$.
 The result follows. \end{proof}

 \begin{example} For examples of the complexes ${\mathcal T}^m_{n-m}$ we refer to Figure \ref{fig:example1}, where the cases of $(m,n)=(2,4)$ and $(m,n) = (3,5)$ are depicted. \end{example}